lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 >Our first model was unidimensional where each of the 12 items loaded onto a single factor representing overall course evaluations.
 The Chi-square index was statistically significant $(\chi^2(54)=344.97, p<.001)$ indicating likely misfit.
 The CFI value of .85 indicated poor fit.
 The RMSEA = .14 (90% CI [.13, .16]) suggested serious problems.
 The SRMR value of .07 was higher than .05, but was below the warning criteria of .10.
 The AIC and BIC values were 6124.13 and 6134.13, respectively, and will become useful in comparing subsequent models.

->Our second model was a single-order, multidimensional model where each of the 12 items loaded onto one of four factors.
+>Our second model was a single-order, correlated traits model where each of the 12 items loaded onto one of four factors.
 Standardized pattern coefficients ranged between .74 and .85 on the TradPed factor, between .56 and .84 on the Valued factor, and between .57 and .85 on the SCRPed factor.
 The Chi-square index was statistically significant $(\chi^2(51) = 224.795, p < 0.001$ indicating some degree of misfit.
 The CFI value of .91 fell below the recommendation of .95.
 The RMSEA = .113 (90% CI [.098, .128]) was higher than recommended.
 The SRMR value of .061 remained below the warning criteria of .10.
 The AIC and BIC values were 6009.95 and 6021.20, respectively.

 >The Chi-square difference test $(\chi^2(3) = 120.18, p < 0.001$ was statistically significant indicating that the two models were statistically significantly different.
 The AIC and BIC values of the the correlated factors model were the lowest.
-Thus, we conclude the multidimensional model (i.e., the first-order, correlated factors model) is superior and acceptable for use in preliminary research and evaluation.
+Thus, we conclude the first-order, correlated factors model is superior and acceptable for use in preliminary research and evaluation.

 ### Explanation to grader